serhii1134/Vector_company_network-/README.md

-This is my networking lab project
+This is my networking lab project of a small LAN.